Help and Resources: Top Hat

 - Professor: Quick Start Guide

 - Overview of Top Hat (video hosted on Panopto)

-- Professor: Advanced Blackboard Integration
+- Professor: Advanced Blackboard Integration (video hosted on Youtube)

 - Sync Top Hat roster with Blackboard to automatically invite students to your Top Hat course